wlonk/arcadia/rules/introduction.rst

 Maybe it was never real.
 But you know better.
 English magic has been reawakened, and you have access to it.

-We know that magic left England because the Ladies of the Lake took it.
+Magic left England because the Ladies of the Lake took it.
 Perhaps they took it because:

  * It was dying and needed care in distant Avalon, like Arthur.
- * Henry VIII offended one of them personally.
+ * Henry personally offended one of the Ladies, and this was how they punished him.
- * Anne Boleyn was a powerful changeling and they were protecting it from her.
+ * Anne Boleyn was a powerful changeling and they were protecting magic from her.
  * The long relationship between monastic mysticism and the Ladies meant that Henry's feud with and destruction of the monasteries led to